MarkDing/IoT-Developer-Boot-Camp-Wiki/hardware/RF-Test-Guide.md

 under 0.1% BER.

 # 6. Radiation test environment
-Radiation test should be performed in a RF shielded anechoic chamber.
+Radiation test should be performed in an RF shielded anechoic chamber.
 Most of the regulation test items can be done with radiation test in an anechoic chamber.
-Besides that some antenna radiation parameter can be tested with radiation test such as TRP(Total Radiation Power), TIS(Total Isotropic Sensitivity), 2D cuts, and 3D pattern.
+Besides that some antenna radiation parameter can be tested with radiation test such as TRP (Total Radiation Power), TIS (Total Isotropic Sensitivity), 2D cuts, and 3D pattern.
 ## 6.1.
 Typical radiation test chamber SAR
-Generally there are 3 types of test site(environment) used to do radiation test:
+Generally there are 3 types of test site (environment) used to do radiation test:
 - Open Area Test Site (OATS);
 - Semi Anechoic Room (SAR);
 - Fully Anechoic Room (FAR).